Handa Island Puffins: How to Visit and What To See

 Depending on the wind direction, the ferry lands at either of two sandy beaches on Handa Island.
 There, you’ll be met by a Scottish Wildlife Trust ranger.

-The final ferry back to Tarbet is around 4.45 pm.
-Therefore, make sure you leave plenty of time to arrive back at the landing beach for your departure.
+The final ferry back to Tarbet departs at around 4.45 p.m.
+Therefore, make sure you leave plenty of time to arrive at the landing beach for your departure.

 No dogs are allowed on the ferry.
 Makes sense, really, because dogs aren’t allowed on Handa Island due to the protected wildlife.